We’ve heard many “recommendations” on drinking essential oils for ailments. You probably have, too. Has someone ever told you to do any of these?

 It is absolute nonsense and quite dangerous to ingest essential oils to prevent illness.
 Instead, eat healthy, use the foods in your cooking, have freshly squeezed lemon in your water, and use ginger and turmeric in your cooking and teas.
 If you get up every morning day in and day out, year in and year out, and you take Advil, Tylenol, or aspirin every four hours just to PREVENT a headache, what do you think you are doing to your liver, kidney, stomach etc?
 Well by using oils in the above manner is the same exact thing.
 Doesn’t it make more sense to take the Advil only when you get a headache?

 Next time you use essential oils, as you are dropping those drops into your water (which we hope you will not), capsule, blend or formula, pause a moment and ask yourself how many pounds or hundreds of pounds or thousands of pounds did it take to extract this oil.
-Consider making a huge pot of tomato sauce… all you need to flavor it with oregano or basil is 1 drop of each.
+Consider safer alternatives to drinking essential oils.

 Curious to explore the world of essential oils in a positive way?
 Check out our selection of high-quality oils and extracts.